RediSearch/RediSearch/docs/Commands.md

   that can be evaluated at query time by a custom scoring function, or retrieved to the client.

-* **MAXTEXTFIELDS**: For efficiency, RediSearch encodes indexes differently if they are created with less than 32 text fields.
-This option forces RediSearch to encode indexes as if there were more than 32 text fields, which allows you to add additional fields (beyond 32) using `FT.ALTER`.
+* **MAXTEXTFIELDS**: For efficiency, RediSearch encodes indexes differently if they are created with less than 32 text attributes.
+This option forces RediSearch to encode indexes as if there were more than 32 text attributes, which allows you to add additional attributes (beyond 32) using `FT.ALTER`.

 * **NOOFFSETS**: If set, we do not store term offsets for documents (saves memory, does not